Sam-2503/osdc-hack/README.md

   Power on/off, tune stations, and adjust the volume just like a real radio.

 - **Now Playing Info:**
-  See the current song, artist, and year in a stylish info bar.
+  See the current song and artist in a stylish info bar.
 Heart your favorite stations!

+- **Favorites Toggle:**
+  Heart your favorite stations with a single click—toggle between red and white hearts, and see confirmation messages like “Station favorited!” when the radio is powered on.

 - **Live Notes:**
   Leave messages for other listeners and see the latest note in real time.